jaxcksn/nanoleafMusic/README.md

 ## Installation

 Installation is super simple, and you can install this program like you would most other programs on your platform.
-A Java runtime is packaged with the program, so you can simply download the appropriate package for your platform, and run it.
+A Java runtime is packaged with the program.

 Packages are available for:

-- MacOS (.app file)
+- MacOS (.dmg file)
 - Windows (.exe)
-- Linux (.deb & .rpm)

 ## Usage